-Nearly all visitors to Japan have heard of Tokyo’s famed Tsukiji Market, but the oft-visited spot has become increasingly stricter over the years regarding who may have access to the bustling area.
+Almost all visitors have heard of Tokyo’s famous now-closed Tsukiji Market, but the oft-visited spot has become increasingly stricter over the years regarding who may have access to the bustling area.
 Even the new fish market site at Toyosu limits visitors’ access to the market floor.
-However, just a short distance away, the Ota Market (Ota Ichiba in Japanese) boasts a site that’s even larger than Tsukiji and happily welcomes visitors to its fish, food and flower auctions.
+However, just a short distance away, the Ota Market (Ota Shijo) boasts a site that’s even larger than Tsukiji and happily welcomes visitors to its fish, food and flower auctions.

-Ota Market can be reached via bus to “大田市場” (Ota-Shijo) from either the East Exit of JR Omori Station (a 20-minute ride), the exit of Keikyu Heiwajima Station (a 15-minute ride) or from JR Shinagawa Station (a 30-minute ride).
+Ota Market can be reached via bus from either the East Exit of JR Omori Station (a 20-minute ride), the exit of Keikyu Heiwajima Station (a 15-minute ride) or from JR Shinagawa Station (a 30-minute ride).
 The closest bus stop to the market is “大田市場” (Ota-Shijo).

 - 3 Chome-2-1 Tokai, Ota, Tokyo 143-0001